… because there is always the small print …

 - Judging is based on criteria determined by RGT and the judging panel.

-- 24 entrants will be selected to take part as performers in the live semi-finals.
+- 21 entrants (and two reserves) will be selected to take part as performers in the live semi-finals.

 - At each semi final, 2 performers will be selected to take part in the live final.

-- Two further “wild card” finalists will be selected from the remaining performers.
+- Up to two further “wild card” finalists will be selected from the remaining performers.

 - At the final, an RGT winner and runner up will be announced.